 Roosevelt also helped create Panama itself, using US gunboats to ensure its split from Colombia so that the canal would have its own country under US control.
 “Of course, it was in the interest of the US to support Panama’s independence, but there was also a genuine homegrown movement for independence long before that.
 The Panamanian Revolution killed one person – and a donkey – so it had a lot of popular support.”

-Panama has since grown from a Central American backwater into a prosperous modern state that took over full control of the canal on December 31, 1999 – “Our real independence day,” says Carlos – and is now investing $5.25billion into widening it to take larger, and more, ships by mid-2015.
+Panama has since grown from a Central American backwater into a prosperous modern state that took over full control of the canal on December 31, 1999 – “Our real independence day,” says Carlos – and and had now invested $5.25billion into widening it to take larger, and more, ships.

 “The standard measure for ships is ‘Panamax’, which is defined as the widest the Panama Canal can handle,” says Carlos.
 “More modern ships – the so-called ‘post-Panamax’ vessels – were bypassing the canal, so it was decided to enlarge it.
 A national referendum was held to approve and won an almost 80 per cent vote, so it was a very popular decision at the time, back in 2006.

-Engineer Ilya de Marotta, who has worked for the canal for 28 years and is now head of its Expansion Program, has no doubt about its potential.
+Engineer Ilya de Marotta, who has worked on the canal for decades, has no doubt about its potential.
 “The canal is an important source of revenue to the country and also of employment, with more than 10,000 people working on it,” she says.
 “I can understand why Nicaragua wants to emulate Panama’s success but the investment they will have to make is so huge that it is a very, very long term investment.
 From an engineering perspective, it is of course do-able.
 They have come to visit us to see what we’re doing, so they are serious about it.
-But I don’t know if it is financially feasible – that will depend on the Chinese.”
+But I don’t know if it is financially feasible: that will depend on the Chinese.”

 She does not see the Arctic Passage as an issue.
 “It is not open all year round and containerization needs a year-round route.
 Any ships will also need strengthened hulls as there is always the danger of icebergs.
 Suez has been and always will be a competitor, as is the rail bridge from east coast to west coast America.
 So we are not alone in the market, but I do not see any serious threats.”